broilo/Summaries/Hands-on_ML/chap4/README.md

  <img src="https://images.deepai.org/glossary-terms/early-stopping-machine-learning-5422207.jpg" align="center" width="500" heigth="300">

+# Logistic Regression (Logit Regression)

+> Some regression algorithms can be used for classification as well.

+* It's commonly used to estimate probability that an instance belongs to a particulas class.
+* If the estimated probability is greater than 50% (threshold):
+    * the model predicts that the instance belongs to that class (positive class labeled "1")
+* Else:
+    * the model predicts that the instance belongs to the negative class labeled "0".

 # Keywords

 * **Convergence rate:** When the cost function is convex and its slope doesn't change abruptly, it can be shown that the Batch Gradient Descent with a fixed learning rate has a convergence rate of O(1/iterations).
 In other words, if you divide the tolerance by 10 (to have a more precise solution), then the algorithm will have to run 10 times more iterations.